PyFstat/PyFstat/joss-paper/paper.md

 Classes for various search strategies and target signals are contained in three main submodules:

-- `core` : The basic wrappers to `LALSuite`'s $\mathcal{F}$-statistic algorithm.
+- `core`: The basic wrappers to `LALSuite`'s $\mathcal{F}$-statistic algorithm.
 End-users should rarely need to access these directly.
-- `grid_based_searches` : Classes to search over regular parameter-space grids.
+- `grid_based_searches`: Classes to search over regular parameter-space grids.
-- `mcmc_based_searches` : Classes to cover promising parameter-space regions
-through stochastic template placement with the Markov Chain Monte Carlo (MCMC) sampler `ptemcee` [@Vousden:2015pte].
+- `mcmc_based_searches`: Classes to cover promising parameter-space regions through stochastic template placement with the Markov Chain Monte Carlo (MCMC) sampler `ptemcee` [@Vousden:2015pte].

-Besides standard CWs from isolated neutron stars, `PyFstat` can also be used to search for CWs from sources in binary systems (including the additional orbital parameters), for CWs with a discontinuity at a pulsar glitch, and for CW-like long-duration transient signals e.g. from _after_ a pulsar glitch.
+Besides standard CWs from isolated neutron stars, `PyFstat` can also be used to search for CWs from sources in binary systems (including the additional orbital parameters), for CWs with a discontinuity at a pulsar glitch, and for CW-like long-duration transient signals, e.g., from _after_ a pulsar glitch.
 Specialized versions of both grid-based and MCMC-based search classes are provided for these scenarios.
 Both fully-coherent and semi-coherent searches